CMakePP/CMakeTest/docs/source/developer/templates.rst

   that is propagated to the test.
 This variable is an option initially set by the :mod:`cmake_test/colors` module but can be changed at configure time by the user.
+- :code:`CMAKEPP_LANG_DEBUG_MODE`: The option for whether CMakePPLang should run in debug mode.
+This option is treated specially because CMakeTest uses CMakePPLang internally, and enabling debug mode while running tests significantly impacts performance.
 - :code:`CT_PRINT_LENGTH`: The variable for the print length of pass/fail lines when not overridden by the test.
 This variable is only set if the user overrides the default of 80 via the